"No other technology has impacted us like the mobile phone."

 Published jointly by the mobile network operators.

-Code of Best Practice on Mobile Network Development in England
+Code of Best Practice on Mobile Network Development in Wales

-The current version of the Code of Best Practice was published on 24th November 2016.
+The current version of the Code of Best Practive was published on 10th March 2021.

 Self-regulation of content on mobiles

 In January 2004, the UK mobile operators published a code of practice for the self-regulation of new forms of content on mobiles.
 Formal reviews were conducted in 2009 and 2013.
 The third version was published on 1st July 2013.